-The whales come from Antarctica toward the end of June; we start swimming with them in July all the way through to the first week of November.
+The whales come from Antarctica toward the end of June; we start swimming with them in Mid-July all the way through to the first week of November.

 A quality encounter to us, is one of close proximity that last at least 10 minutes.
-Generally on a 5 swim day tour, we are aiming for 1 or 2 quality swims, on a 8 swim day trip, we are aiming for 3 or 4.
 It is nature, and sometimes groups get more quality swims that that.
 Every whale and every encounter is completely different, at the end of the day, it is really up to the whales.

 There is really no “best” time to come during the season.
 Although some say otherwise, you’ve got a high probability of swimming with whales any time from July through to early November, no matter when you come.
 And since all the females don’t give birth at the same time, we can see new calves throughout the season we’ve even seen brand-new babies at the end of October.
 We have never had a group not swim with whales.

 Please watch the video below, to see what a 5 swim day trip could look like.

 Expect 1-3 amazing days on a 5 swim day tour, and 4-5 amazing days on an 8 swim day tour.
 If this has been your dream, we highly encourage you to do an 8 swim day trip.
 You are coming all this way, and nature needs time to try and deliver.